hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

    use the one for the Xfce desktop environment:

        :bash:`vnc-xfce`

+   Other wrapper scripts may or may not be available on the system.
 #.
 The first time you use VNC, it will ask you to create a password.
 For
    security reasons, please use a password that you don't use for anything else.
 If you have forgotten your password, it can easily be